manifold-systems/manifold/manifold-deps-parent/manifold-strings/README.md

 ## Escaping '$'

-Finally, you can use the `$` literally and bypass string templates using standard Java character escape syntax:
+You can use the `$` literally and bypass string templates using standard Java character escape syntax:
 ```java
 String verbatim = "It is \$hour o'clock"; // prints "It is $hour o'clock"
 ```